John E. Hyten: Sexual misconduct allegation

-In July 2019, an unnamed senior military officer spoke to the Associated Press accusing the general of sexual misconduct in 2017 while she was one of his aides.
-The officer claimed the unwanted touching and kissing happened during the 2017 Reagan National Defense Forum in California and several times during the year while working as his aide.
-The officer told the Associated Press: "My life was ruined by this".
+In July 2019, an unnamed senior military officer spoke to the Associated Press accusing Hyten of sexual misconduct in 2017 while she was one of his aides.
+The officer claimed that Hyten subjected her to unwanted kissing and touching during the 2017 Reagan National Defense Forum in California and several times during the year she was while working as his aide.
+The officer said, "My life was ruined by this".

-The Air Force Office of Special Investigations opened an investigation, which included interviews with fifty-three witnesses and a review of tens of thousands of emails.
+The Air Force Office of Special Investigations opened an investigation, which included interviews with 53 witnesses and a review of tens of thousands of emails.
 The investigation found no evidence or information to substantiate the allegations.
 The court martial convening authority, General Mike Holmes, declined to take any action given the lack of supporting evidence concerning the allegations.

-The accuser identified herself as Colonel Kathryn A. Spletstoser, former Director, Commander's Action Group, United States Strategic Command, on July 26, 2019.
+The accuser identified herself as Colonel Kathryn A. Spletstoser, former director, Commander's Action Group, United States Strategic Command, on July 26, 2019.

 On July 30, Hyten appeared before the Senate Armed Services Committee for his confirmation hearing for Vice Chairman of the Joint Chiefs, following five closed-door sessions.
 No members of the committee supported the accusations in the public hearing, with Senator Martha McSally stating that "sexual assault happens in the military.
 It just didn't happen in this case" and that "the full truth was revealed in this process...
 General Hyten is innocent of these charges."

-Club for Future
+In July 2023, Spletstoser reached a settlement with the federal government in U.S. District Court in California for $975,000.

+Settlement and legal significance

+In July 2023, the United States government agreed to pay $975,000 to settle a civil lawsuit brought by retired Army Colonel Kathryn Spletstoser against General Hyten, who was accused of sexual assault and battery.

+The case, Spletstoser v.
+Hyten, included state-law claims of sexual battery, assault, intentional infliction of emotional distress, and gender-based violence.
+Ariel E. Solomon of Solomon Law Firm represented Spletstoser in the litigation.

+Legal analysts noted that the Ninth Circuit’s earlier decision allowing the lawsuit to proceed represented a rare instance in which a service-member’s sexual-assault claim was not barred by precedent in Feres v.
+United States.
+Commentary in The 19th News likewise described the case as part of a growing effort by military-sexual-assault survivors to obtain justice through civilian courts rather than the military system.